aragon/developer-portal/docs/advanced/psp/managing-plugins.md

 The preparation of a `PluginSetup` contract proceeds as follows:

-1. A DAO builder selects a plugin to install, uninstall, or update.
+1. A DAO builder selects a plugin to install.

 2. The DAO builder defines the parameters and settings that he/she wants for their DAO.
-Depending on the case, the `prepareInstallation`, `prepareUpdate`, or `prepareUninstallation` method in the `PluginSetup` contract is called through the `PluginSetupProcessor` (and creates a unique setup ID).
+The `prepareInstallation` method in the `PluginSetup` contract is called through the `PluginSetupProcessor` (and creates a unique setup ID).

-3. The [`PluginSetup`](https://github.com/aragon/osx/blob/develop/packages/contracts/src/framework/plugin/setup/PluginSetupProcessor.sol) contract deploys all the contracts and gathers addresses and other input arguments required for the installation/uninstallation/upgrade instructions.
+3. The [`PluginSetup`](https://github.com/aragon/osx/blob/develop/packages/contracts/src/framework/plugin/setup/PluginSetupProcessor.sol) contract deploys all the contracts and gathers addresses and other input arguments required for the installation instructions.

    Because the addresses of all associated contracts are now known, a static permission list can be emitted, hashed, and stored on-chain.